aepifanov/mos_mu/doc/architecture.md

 rollback.yml
 ------------

-This is pseudo rollback, since it does not save the current state, but let you mechanism for install any MU release (that you have initially for rollback) and apply gathered customizations, of course as usual with verifying patches before installing.
+This is pseudo rollback, since it does not save the current state, but provide you a mechanism for install any MU release (that you have initially for rollback) and apply gathered customizations, of course as usual with verifying patches before installing.

 Uses **vars/steps/rollback.yml** set of flags.